vairome/k8s-terraform/README.md

-# AWS K8s PERN Stack Application
+# AWS K8s Terraform Architecture

 ## Description

-This application uses the technological PERN Stack, has a React application that serves as a client, a REST API built with Expres.js and is connected to a Postgres DB.
-It uses AWS services like EKS, RDS, EC2, CloudWatch, NLB and has a secure network with private subnets to host important services.
+This code makes use of Terraform Workspaces to handle the deployment of multiple environments, uses AWS services like EKS, RDS, EC2, CloudWatch, NLB and has a secure network with private subnets to host important services.

 ![Architecture Diagram](/k8s-terraform.png?raw=true "Architecture Diagram")